-- Working with individual children to focus on specific targets. - Working with groups of pupils who have a shared need or who are acting as role models. - Delivering specific programmes of Wave 3 intervention e.g. Fizzy, Dancing Bears, Black Sheep, Language for Thinking - Taking part in CPD to develop skills and knowledge - Meeting regularly with SENCO to discuss individual children's progress and needs, and to share expertise and good practice - Recording children's achievements against agreed targets and collating supporting evidence.
+- Working with individual children to focus on specific targets. - Working with groups of pupils who have a shared need or who are acting as role models. - Delivering specific programmes of Wave 3 intervention e.g. Fizzy, Unlocking Letter and Sounds Interventions, precision teaching, Language for Thinking, Social skills interventions and pre teaching - Taking part in CPD to develop skills and knowledge - Meeting regularly with SENCO to discuss individual children's progress and needs, and to share expertise and good practice - Recording children's achievements against agreed targets and collating supporting evidence.